Dhanmalhi: Cast

-Soundtrack

 Reception

 Upon release, the film mainly received mixed to positive reviews from critics.
 It was lauded for demonstrating the classical regressive view from a female's perspective unlike other locals releases and also for the performance of Reeko Moosa Manik and Lilian Saeed.
 Similarly, another critic applauded the cinematographer and director's work in utilizing the locations as a "transitioning point" in the film, however criticized the film makers conception of a healthy marriage.